-As of June 29, 2007, we had \$12.7 million available to us in the form of cash and cash equivalents and liquid investments.
+As of September 28, 2007, we had \$15.2 million available to us in the form of cash and cash equivalents and liquid investments.
 Our primary sources of liquidity have been cash generated by operating activities, borrowing availability under our revolving line of credit and proceeds from the sale of our common stock.
-The Business Loan Agreement (Asset Based) with Orange County Business Bank, or OCBB, as well as a related Promissory Note and Commercial Security Agreement matured on July 31, 2007, but OCBB has verbally agreed to allow the line of credit to remain operable for a period of 30 days after its maturity in order to complete the documentation requirements of the new agreement.
-We anticipate we will finalize the documentation of the new agreement by August 31, 2007.
 We believe that our cash and investments on hand and cash generated by operating activities will be sufficient to meet our capital requirements for the next fiscal quarter.
 We believe that such cash and investments, supplemented with borrowing capacity under a new business loan agreement, will be sufficient to meet our capital requirements for the next twelve months and foreseeable future.
-If we do not enter into a new loan agreement, we may not be able to meet our payment obligations in the next twelve months.